mattermost/mattermost-load-test/README.md

 ```

-Mofify your `/etc/sysctl.conf` on all your machines.
+Modify your `/etc/sysctl.conf` on all your machines.

 Add the lines:
 ```